 When it comes to selling property, there is always so much to think about.
 Getting finances in order, organising viewings and finding a decent estate agent is just part of the process.
 Before you even reach that stage though, you will be needing to ensure you have everything ready to take the next steps.

 This means getting all the documents together about the property itself and more.
-With this guide from Gaffsy, your trusted online estate agent, we will take you through everything you need to help you move forward with the aims of selling your house, and ultimately, to help you sell your house quickly.
+With this guide from Gaffsy, your trusted online estate agent, we will take you through everything you need to help you move forward with the aims of selling your house, and ultimately, to help you sell your house fast.

 What documents do you need to sell your house?